pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 # Resumable Summary Generator

-A structured conversation summary tool designed to generate concise, progressive summaries of your conversations with AI chatbots, focusing on actionable insights and future steps.
-Its key purpose is creating summaries that contain sufficient context to continue work without referencing the full conversation.
-Ideal for complex discussions where remembering key details is crucial for continued progress, it enables smooth resumption of work with all necessary context preserved.
+A structured conversation summary tool designed to generate concise, context-rich, and progressive summaries of your conversations with AI chatbots.
+It focuses on actionable insights and next steps, producing summaries with sufficient context for seamless continuation—without referencing the full conversation.
+Ideal for complex discussions where recalling key details is critical, this tool ensures you can smoothly resume work with all necessary context preserved.

 > [!CAUTION]
 > Generally this tool will do well on a diverse range of conversations.
 It provides the right balance of structure and flexibility for most contexts.
 Yet this tool is especially geared toward three tasks common to LLMs: storytelling, research, and programming.
 Use with caution for other applications.